metashot/prok-quality/README.md

 requirements](https://metashot.github.io/#system-requirements) for the complete list of system requirements options.

+### Memory
 CheckM requires approximately 40 GB of memory.
 However, if you have only 16 GB RAM, a reduced genome tree (`--reduced_tree` option) can also be used (see https://github.com/Ecogenomics/CheckM/wiki/Installation#system-requirements).

+### Disk
+For each GB of input data the workflow requires approximately 0.5/1 GB for the final output and 2 GB for the working directory.